Taut foliations, left-orders, and pseudo-Anosov mapping tori

 \item $C$ contains only loops that are essential in $A$.\plabel{fix:16} Let $\alpha$ be any element of $C$.
 As in the first case, $\alpha \cap A$ alternates between arcs between transverse and tangent to $\F$, and the angles between adjacent arcs all either convex or concave depending on which side of $\alpha$ is on the interior of $\guts$.
 Let $n$ be the number of alternations between transverse and tangent arcs in $\alpha$.
 See \cref{subfig:case2} for the case $n=4$.
 Let $R$ be the annulus cobounded by $\gamma$ and $\alpha$.
-Since $\F\cap R$ has no singularities, we have $n=2\chi(R)=0$.
-Thus, $\alpha$ actually intersects no corners of $\bd \guts$ and is either entirely transverse to $\F$ (i.e. is contained in a suture of $\bd \guts$) or contained in a wall of $\guts$.
+Since $\F\cap R$ has no singularities, we have $n=2\chi(R)=0$ and we must be in the convex case.
+Thus, $\alpha$ actually intersects no corners of $\bd \guts$ and is either entirely transverse to $\F$ (ie is contained in a suture of $\bd \guts$) or contained in a wall of $\guts$.
 Moreover, $\alpha$ is not contractible in $\partial G$ since $\alpha$ is homotopic in $\MM$ to $\gamma$ which is even non-contractible in $\MM$.
 Therefore, $\alpha$ is a closed curve parallel to the sutures in some component of $\bd \guts$.

 The arguments above hold for any $\alpha \in C$.
 The curves in $C$ cut $A$ into a collection of annuli which we label $A_1\dots A_M$.
 Each $A_k$ is either an annulus living in $\MM\setminus \guts$ or an annulus in $\guts$.
 In the first alternative, $A_k$ represents a free homotopy in $\MM\setminus\guts$; as noted at the beginning of the proof, the two boundary components of such an $A_k$ must represent the same element of $\mathcal O$.
 In the latter alternative, we can trivially make the same conclusion.
 Therefore, $\gamma$ and $\eta$ represent the same element of $\mathcal O$ as desired.\qedhere \end{enumerate}